Teaching-Ressources/teaching-ressources.github.io/README.md

-# Awesome Links & Ressources for Teaching in Media, Design, Art, Creative Tech ect.
+# Awesome Links & Ressources for Teaching
-> The Idea is to collect & link to ressources for teaching.
+> The Idea is to collect & link to ressources for teaching in Media, Design, Art, Creative Tech ect.

 ### Books about Teaching & Assignments